serverpod/relic/doc/site/docs/01-getting-started/03-shelf-migration.md

 We haven't yet conducted comprehensive benchmarks comparing Relic to Shelf overall.
 While our CI runs confirm the router is fast, routing is only one part of total request handling performance.
 :::

-## Migration Considerations
+## Migration Checklist

 While Relic is not backward compatible with Shelf, migration is straightforward for most applications:

-- Handler signatures change to use contexts
+- ✅ Handler signatures change to use contexts
-- String-based headers become type-safe accessors
+- ✅ String-based headers become type-safe accessors
-- `shelf_router` routes map directly to Relic's built-in router
+- ✅ `shelf_router` routes map directly to Relic's built-in router
-- `shelf_web_socket` becomes built-in WebSocket support
+- ✅ `shelf_web_socket` becomes built-in WebSocket support
-- `request.change(context: {...})` becomes `ContextProperty`
+- ✅ `request.change(context: {...})` becomes `ContextProperty`

-## When to Use Each

-**Use Shelf if:**

-- You need maximum ecosystem compatibility
-- You're maintaining an existing Shelf application
-- You prefer the simpler mental model of `Request → Response`

-**Use Relic if:**

-- You want maximum type safety and compile-time guarantees
-- You have many routes and want trie-based routing
-- You want built-in WebSocket support
-- You prefer explicit state management with the context pattern
-- You're building a new application or can afford migration

 ## Example Comparison